pylint:disable-msg=E0611,I1101

 def decode_response(response: Any) -> str:

-try to guess its encoding and decode it to return a unicode string"""
+its encoding and decode it to return a unicode string."""

-def clean_html(tree: HtmlElement, elemlist: List[str]) -> HtmlElement: "Delete selected elements." for element in tree.iter(elemlist): # type: ignore[call-overload] try: element.drop_tree() except AttributeError: # pragma: no cover element.getparent().remove(element) return tree def trim_text(string: str) -> str: "Remove superfluous space and normalize remaining space." return " ".join(string.split()).strip()
+def clean_html(tree: HtmlElement, elemlist: list[str]) -> HtmlElement: "Delete selected elements." for element in tree.iter(elemlist): # drop_tree() keeps the element's tail text (a date may sit right after a # cleaned media element); fall back to remove() if it is unavailable try: element.drop_tree() except AttributeError: # pragma: no cover parent = element.getparent() if parent is not None: parent.remove(element) return tree def trim_text(string: str) -> str: "Remove superfluous space and normalize remaining space." return " ".join(string.split())